subeshb1/sketchalgorithms/src/markdown/remark/wasm/running-golang-on-the-browser.md

 ## Importing Image to Ascii library to the browser

 Now, that we know how to interact back and forth between Go and the browser, let's build a real world application.
+We will be creating

 ## Passing Values to WebAssembly